-I had been working at Applied Diffusion Research for over six months.
-Most of the cases were routine: deadbeat dads, disappearing embezzlers, sex offenders with new identities, all the people who didn't want to be found.
-We'd find them and bill the interested parties.
+I had been working at Applied Diffusion Research, (known in the industry as ADR) for over six months.
+Most of the cases were routine: deadbeat dads, disappearing embezzlers, sex offenders with new identities—all those people who, for good reasons or bad, didn't want to be found.
+We'd locate them and notify the interested parties.
+We'd 'research' our clients as well, just for insurance, to make sure that they would pay up.
 They always paid.
-There was another class of cases, however, those which involved political intrigue.
+There was another class of cases, however, those cases involving political intrigue.
 As the Wicked Witch of the West once said: "These things must be done delicately..."
 They were strictly a cash+expenses deal, with a big chunk of the money upfront.

-I had heard of the boss's "Sea Cruises".
+I had heard of the boss's sea cruises.
 They were usually done when only the highest level of secrecy was needed.
 The boss had a little runabout, kept in the marina behind the Naval Reserve building in Seattle's Lake Union.
 In theory, when you were out on the lake with the motor running no one could overhear or monitor your conversation.
-Later that afternoon we boarded the nondescript vessel- "Fleet ADR" as it was known in the office.
-It was a classic- a simple motorboat with a teak deck supporting a divided windshield and small canopy.
+Later that afternoon we boarded the small watercraft.
+It was known in the office as 'Fleet ADR."
+It was a classic motorboat with a teak deck supporting a divided windshield and small canopy.
 The interior was spartan- two wooden seats, a wheel, and a dashboard with only an ignition switch and a throttle.
 My boss gave the interior a thorough examination before we cast off.
-No bugs.
-The motor sputtered, then caught and we headed out in the direction of the Gasworks Park on the other side of the lake.
+The motor sputtered, then caught, and we headed out in the direction of the Gasworks Park on the other side of the lake.

 "You went to school with Senator Clarkson's son, is that not so?"
 Her overly formal style of speech led me to believe that this would not be an idle chat.

 "Yes, I knew him, I knew him as well as anyone in college."